MeteorTheLizard/MMM_M9k_Remastered/README.md

 # Credits

-Models, Materials and Sounds are made by the Original Creator(s). **I do not claim copyright over them.**
+Models, Materials, and Sounds are made by the Original Creator(s).
+I do not claim copyright over them.

 This project is licensed under the GPL-3.0 License.
 Do note that only the script files (*.lua) fall under this license.
 Models, Materials and Sounds are not subject to this License and belong to the Original Creator(s).

-The Original Creator(s) may request the deletion of Models, Materials, and Sounds from this Repository and the Workshop File.